kellyyfoo/openshift-workshop-was/labs/Openshift/OperationalModernization/extras/WAS-analyze.md

 The tool also provides suggestions for the right-fit IBM WebSphere Application Server edition and offers advice, practices, and potential solutions to move apps to Liberty or to newer versions of WebSphere Application Server.

 ## Install IBM Cloud Transformation Advisor
 IBM Cloud Transformation Advisor is split in to two components (the `analysis engine` and the `data collector`).
-Access Transformation Advisor from IBM Cloud Pak for Applications.
+Access Transformation Advisor from IBM WebSphere Hybrid Edition.
 You can also run it locally on a machine with Docker.
-See [Installing IBM Cloud Transformation Advisor Beta Edition locally](https://www.ibm.com/garage/method/practices/learn/ibm-transformation-advisor).
+See [Installing IBM Cloud Transformation Advisor locally](https://www.ibm.com/garage/method/practices/learn/ibm-transformation-advisor).

 ### Download the Data Collector
 Once IBM Cloud Transformation Advisor is installed, it is necessary to create a new Workspace and Collection and then download the **Data Collector** that will be used to examine the existing environment and applications.